 After graduating from Wesleyan University in Middletown Connecticut in 1980 with a bachelor’s degree in political science, Dan combined his passions: Cape Cod and airplanes.
 He earned his private pilot license at the Chatham Municipal Airport and then his commercial pilot and flight instructor certificates while in Hyannis.
 After working as a community and union organizer in the Boston area, he returned to the Cape in the mid-1980s to manage the Chatham Municipal Airport, where he worked as a flight instructor and aircraft mechanic.

 In 1988, Dan and a handful of others founded what would become Cape Air and Nantucket Airlines.
 They began with one airplane, and one route – Provincetown to Boston.
-Twenty years later, Cape Air is one of the largest independent regional airlines in the country, serving 36 communities and 700,000 passengers annually with service in regions as diverse as Key West, rural Missouri, and Guam.
-Cape Air employs nearly 1000 people, one of the largest employers in the region.
+Twenty-five years later, Cape Air is one of the largest independent regional airlines in the country, with service in regions as diverse as Puerto Rico and the Caribbean, upstate New York, and Guam.
+Cape Air employs more than 1000 people, one of the largest employers in the region.
 Headquarters remain in Hyannis.

 In 1995, in keeping with Dan’s principles of marrying sound business and fair equity, Cape Air became an employee-owned company.
-Cape Air also has earned recognition as one of the most philanthropic companies in southeastern Massachusetts.
 In addition, the company is an environmental leader and has initiated a comprehensive Greening Initiative.
-The cornerstone is one of the largest photovoltaic systems in southeastern Massachusetts, which provides 100 percent of electricity used in the company’s 50,000-square-foot administration and maintenance headquarters.
+The cornerstone is one of the largest photovoltaic systems in southeastern Massachusetts, two roof-top arrays which create more than 100 percent of the electricity used in the company’s administration and maintenance headquarters.

-He and his wife Heidi Schuetz have lived in the same house in Harwich for 23 years, raising three daughters.
-Two have graduated from Nauset Regional High School; their youngest will graduate this year.
+Dan and his wife Heidi Schuetz have lived in the same house in Harwich for 25 years, raising three daughters.
+All three graduated from Nauset Regional High School.